Alumni Mentoring Program

 If you are an alumna/alumnus of the College of Nursing, or any Penn State alumna/alumnus working in a nursing-related field, then you are eligible to mentor a student.
 Once we receive your application, we will match you with a student whose interests closely match your professional experience.
 You will be assigned a student with junior or senior standing so that your mentoring partnership can remain throughout the student’s junior and senior years.

-The only requirement is that you attend a Mentoring Kickoff Luncheon on October 6, 2018 and participate in an online orientation program in September.
+The only requirement is that you attend a Mentoring Kickoff Luncheon on September 21, 2019 and participate in an online orientation program prior to the luncheon.
 At the luncheon you will have the opportunity to meet your student protégé in person, learn more about the mentoring program, and work with your protégé to develop goals and action steps for participation in the program.

 The application period will re-open in April 2019.
 Please check-in at that time for the application.